Granita, Iced Coffee, Caffe Shakerato, Italian Soda: Summer Drinks in Italy

 Grattachecca : Italian Shaved Ice

 Not to be left out is grattachecca, which is not that different from granita in appearance but its flavoring is added when the drink is being prepared.
 It’s like shaved ice – the ice in a large block and is shaved by hand using a metal scraper and then flavored syrups are added to it, and is eaten with a spoon.
-Shelley from At Home in Rome wrote about my favorite grattaccheca in Rome which also adds fresh fruit!
+Shelley from At Home in Rome posted this pic from my favorite grattaccheca in Rome which also adds fresh fruit!

 Caffè Shakerato and Iced Coffee Drinks